Cyber National Mission Force conducts change of command

 |0

-This work, Cyber National Mission Force conducts change of command [Image 3 of 3], by CPO Kyle Steckler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cyber National Mission Force conducts change of command, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.